american citizen greatness

 OnShoringAmerica Framework Documents

-An Updated NAICS Framework!
+An Updated NAICS Framework for Transparency and Accountability

-Meanwhile, approximately 1.18 million international students (F-1, J-1, and related categories) were enrolled in U.S. institutions, with roughly 900,000 participating in work authorization programs (OPT/CPT).
-These students generated an estimated $44–55 billion in direct and indirect economic activity and supported hundreds of thousands of U.S. jobs in housing, education, services, and transportation (IIE Open Doors 2025/2026; NAFSA estimates).
+Meanwhile, approximately 1.18 million international students (F-1, J-1, and related categories) were enrolled in U.S. institutions, with roughly 900,000 participating in work authorization programs.

 • NAICS 561399 — Foreign Labor Placement and Management Services